-Canada established diplomatic relations with Liechtenstein in June 1995 (handled through the Canadian Embassy in Berne, Switzerland).
-As there is no Embassy of the Principality of Liechtenstein in Canada, Switzerland represents the interests of Liechtenstein.
+Canada established diplomatic relations with Liechtenstein in June 1995, managed by the Canadian Embassy in Berne, Switzerland.
+The Principality of Liechtenstein is represented in Canada by the Swiss Embassy in Ottawa.

-In 2009 a Free Trade Agreement with the European Free Trade Association (EFTA), of which Liechtenstein is one of four members, came into force.
-It confers a distinct competitive advantage to Canadian businesses and provides a strategic platform for Canadians to expand commercial ties throughout Europe.
-Two-way merchandise goods trade with the EFTA countries was valued at $11.6 billion in 2011.
+Canada’s economic relationship with Liechtenstein enjoyed a boost in 2009 with the entry into force of a Free Trade Agreement with the European Free Trade Association (EFTA), of which Liechtenstein is one of four members (along with Switzerland, Norway, and Iceland).
+The agreement provides Canadian businesses with a strategic platform for Canadians to expand commercial ties throughout Europe.
+Two-way merchandise trade with the EFTA countries was valued at $11.6 billion in 2013.

 * If you require a plug-in or third-party software to view this file, please visit the alternative formats section of our help page.